 Blockchain provides a secure, shared record of the contract status which is automatically updated as the purchase and delivery progresses.
 It is available to all parties in the agreement, including their banks and partners.
 The distributed ledger creates a common view of the entire data set.

 Adds transparency amongst participants in the network

 Provenance: Vehicle maintenance

 Tracing the origin and movement of parts through a complex supply chain (for example, manufacturer and components and original sources of the components that make up a vehicle) is challenging and error prone.

 Blockchain allows all members of the supply chain to track movement in a common, transparent and accessible record, enabling much quicker forensics in case of a recall.

 Increased trust through tamper-proof records

 Immutability: Financial ledger

-Audit and compliance requires a record of all transactions over a reporting period, even though financial data in a large organization is dispersed throughout many divisions and countries.
+Audit and compliance requires a record of all transactions over a reporting period, even though financial data in a large organisation is dispersed throughout many divisions and countries.

 Lowers cost of audit and regulatory compliance